Kings and Earls of Cornwall

 The Duchy of Cornwall was established by royal charter (a type of legal document).
 The charter said that only the eldest son of a reigning English king or queen should be Duke of Cornwall.
 During times when there is no eldest son, the rights and ownerships of the Duchy are held in trust by the king or queen.

 Dukes of Cornwall have used the money collected in their Duchy as their income.
-Today, the Duke of Cornwall is His Royal Highness, Prince Charles, The Prince of Wales.
+Today, the Duke of Cornwall is His Royal Highness, Prince William.

 Did you know?